Buying A House In 2023: A Step-By-Step How-To

 Your real estate agent will submit your requests to the seller’s agent.
-If you’re buying a house that’s for sale by the owner, your agent will negotiate with the seller directly.
+If you’re buying a house that’s for sale by owner (FSBO), your agent will negotiate with the seller directly.
 The seller might accept your request, or they might reject it.
 If your seller rejects your request, it’s up to you to decide how to proceed.
 If you have an inspection contingency in your offer letter, you can walk away from the sale and keep your earnest money deposit.

-10. Do A Final Walkthrough
+Step 12: Do A Final Walkthrough

 Walk through the home and make sure the seller hasn’t left any belongings.
 Check your repair areas if you requested them and keep an eye out for pests.
 You may also want to double-check your home’s systems one final time to make sure everything is in working order.
-If everything looks good, it’s time for you to confidently move toward closing.
+If everything looks good, it’s time for you to confidently move toward closing

-11. Close On Your New Home
+Step 13: Close On Your New Home